ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 G_{\mathrm{d}}(\vec{r}, t) = \frac{1}{N} \sum_{k \neq j} \langle \delta (\vec{r} - \vec{r}_k(t) - \vec{r}_j(0)) \rangle
 ```

-At $t=0$ the distinct-part of the van Hove function is the PDF
+At $t=0$ the distinct-part of the van Hove function is the PDF:
 $G_{\mathrm{d}}(\vec{r}, 0) = n_0 g(\vec{r})$.
 At other times
-the distinct-part of the van Hove function describes distance between
+the distinct-part of the van Hove function describes distribution of
 atom at different times.

 <p align="center">